Pazda/PazBot/README.md

 To-Do:
-- !help command
-- Error messages, etc for !twitNNR
 - fix !twitNN only working once per session
+- add more trivia questions
+- more commands!